Postgraduate taught course tuition fee deposits: Frequently asked questions

 Why does the University of Sheffield ask for a tuition fee deposit?

 To ensure that we offer you the best possible experience as a Sheffield student, we can only accept a limited number of students on each course.
 Places on courses at the University of Sheffield are competitive, and we receive many more applications than there are places available.
-Therefore we will ask you to pay a tuition fee deposit, to indicate that you are definitely going to take up your course place.
+Therefore we will ask you to pay a tuition fee deposit, to indicate that you definitely intend to take up your course place.

 By paying a tuition fee deposit you will indicate that you are definitely going to take up your place.
 Therefore, we will not arrange the Confirmation of Acceptance for Studies (CAS) number necessary for a UK study visa until you have paid your fee deposit.
 You can find more information about the CAS number application process on our CAS number application webpages.